In this article, we will discuss what is a shallow foundation along with different types of shallow foundations.

 Different Types of Shallow Foundations

-2. Wall Footing or Strip footing or Continuous Footing
+- Wall Footing or Strip Footing (Continuous Footing)

 Isolated Spread Footing or Individual Footing

-It is the most commonly used type of foundation.
-An isolated footing is a type of foundation that is used to support a single column or pier.
-It is also known as column footing, pier footing or pedestal footing.
+It is the most commonly used type of shallow foundation.
+An isolated footing supports a single column or pier.
+It is also known as column footing, pier footing, or pedestal footing.

 Combined Footing